Skip to content

 Shared Registry Reference

-This section explains the shared live-agent registry: why it exists, what it publishes, and how it helps the runtime recover name-addressed sessions across different runtime roots.
+This section explains the shared managed-agent lifecycle registry: why it exists, what it publishes, and how it helps the runtime recover name-addressed sessions across different runtime roots.

 If you are new to the subsystem, start with the mental model and the operations page.
 If you need exact record fields and on-disk layout, go to the contract pages.
 If you are debugging publication hooks or warning behavior, use the internals page.